J. R. R. Tolkien: Myths and Legends (Boxed Set) 2, Kartoniert / Broschiert

 Klappentext

 A stunning hardcover boxed set celebrating J. R.R.
 Tolkien's work inspired by the myths and legends of Europe, featuring double-sided dustjackets.
-This unique set contains Finn and Hengest , The Story of Kullervo , The Lay of Aotrou and Itroun , and The Battle of Maldon along with The Old English Exodus, reprinted for the first time in 50 years.**
+This unique set contains Finn and Hengest , The Story of Kullervo , The Lay of Aotrou and Itroun and The Battle of Maldon , along with The Old English Exodus, reprinted for the first time in 50 years.**

-The tale of Finn and Hengest , two fifth-century heroes in Northern Europe, is told both in Beowulf and in a fragmentary Anglo-Saxon poem known as The Fight at Finnesburg, but so obscurely and allusively that its interpretation had been a matter of controversy for over 100 years.
+Finn and Hengest , the tale of two fifth-century heroes in Northern Europe, is told both in Beowulf and in a fragmentary Anglo-Saxon poem known as The Fight at Finnesburg, but so obscurely and allusively that its interpretation had been a matter of controversy for over 100 years.
 Tolkien reveals a classic tragedy of divided loyalties, vengeance, blood and death.

-Set 'In Britain's land beyond the seas' during the Age of Chivalry, The Lay of Aotrou and Itroun tess of a childless Breton Lord and Lady and the tragedy that befalls them when Aotrou seeks to remedy their situation with the aid of a magic potion obtained from a corrigan , or malevolant fairy.
+Set 'In Britain's land beyond the seas' during the Age of Chivalry, The Lay of Aotrou and Itroun tells of a childless Breton Lord and Lady and the tragedy that befalls them when Aotrou seeks to remedy their situation with the aid of a magic potion obtained from a corrigan , or malevolent fairy.
 When the potion succeeds and Itroun bears twins, the corrigan returns seeking her fee, and Aotrou is forced to choose between betraying his marriage and losing his life.

 In 991 AD, vikings attacked an Anglo-Saxon defence-force led by their duke, Beorhtnoth, resulting in brutal fighting along the banks of the river Blackwater, near Maldon in Essex.
-The attack was immortalised in the poem, The Battle of Maldon .
+The attack was immortalized in the poem, The Battle of Maldon .
 Written shortly after the battle, the poem survives now as a 325-line fragment, and is an invaluable example of both a heroic tale and the vivid expression of the lost language of our ancestors.
-Tolkien's prose translation of The Battle of Maldon is presented by leading Tolkien scholar, Peter Grybauskas, alongside the definitive treatment of The Homecoming of Beorhtnoth , Tolkien's own dramatic verse-dialogue inspired by The Battle of Maldon.
+Tolkien's prose translation of the poem is presented by leading Tolkien scholar, Peter Grybauskas, alongside the definitive treatment of The Homecoming of Beorhtnoth , Tolkien's own dramatic verse-dialogue inspired by The Battle of Maldon.

 Biografie (J. R. R. Tolkien)